Fish Preserves in an Autoclave

-Preparing fish canned in an autoclave is much easier than using traditional home canning methods.
-The principles of pressure sterilization allow you to reduce the canning time by 3-4 hours.
-This will enable you to obtain a large volume of finished product with minimal effort.
+Cooking fish preserves in an autoclave is much easier than using traditional home canning methods.
+The principles of sterilization under pressure make it possible to reduce the canning time by 3–4 hours.
+This will allow you to obtain a large volume of finished product with minimal effort.

 Sterilization using an autoclave.
-This method is typically used for processing medical instruments due to the use of moist heat under pressure.
-The sterilization time with this method depends on factors such as temperature, type of autoclave, and the type of microorganisms being targeted.
+This method is usually used for processing medical instruments thanks to the use of moist heat under pressure.
+The sterilization time in this way depends on factors such as temperature, the type of autoclave, and the type of microorganisms being targeted.

-For most recipes, it is sufficient to place raw, cleaned fish into jars—it will cook to full readiness during the sterilization process, including softening the bones.
+For most recipes, it is sufficient to place raw cleaned fish into jars—it will cook during sterilization until fully done, including softening of the bones.
 The temperature regime will ensure the destruction of all microorganisms.
-Autoclaving preserves the taste and beneficial properties of fish cans.
-Moreover, there are many recipes available: you can prepare fish in oil or tomato sauce, make stew or pâté from it.
+Autoclaving allows you to preserve the taste and beneficial properties of fish preserves.
+In addition, many recipes are available: you can cook fish in oil and in tomato, make stew and pâté from it.

-Small fish can be canned in an autoclave simply by gutting them—there's no need to trim the fins as they will also become tender.
-If the fish is being canned in pieces in oil, it is better to lightly fry them without breading—this helps retain their shape.
-To achieve this, you can also add a bit of sugar to each jar.
-To enhance the flavor, standard spices like bay leaf and pepper can be complemented with coriander or cumin.
+Small fish can be canned in an autoclave by simply gutting them—even the fins do not need to be trimmed, as they will also boil down.
+If fish pieces are canned in oil, it is better to fry them lightly without breading—this helps maintain their shape.
+For the same purpose, you can add a little sugar to each jar.
+To make the flavor richer, standard seasonings—bay leaf and pepper—can be diversified with coriander or cumin.

 How to Properly Can Fish in an Autoclave

-Any type of fish can be used for canning in an autoclave: mackerel, bream, sprat, perch, grass carp, pike, gobies.
-It's best to use fresh fish, but thawed fish can be used in a pinch.
-The autoclaving process is straightforward: place the sealed jars in the autoclave and cover with cold water above the lids.
-Gradually increase the pressure and temperature, and once they reach the required levels—start the timer and begin sterilization.
-Finally, wait for the jars to cool and remove the finished cans.
+Any fish can be used to prepare preserves in an autoclave: mackerel, bream, sprat, perch, bighead carp, pike, gobies.
+It is better to take fresh fish, but defrosted fish is suitable in a pinch.
+The autoclaving algorithm is simple: the sealed jars need to be placed in the autoclave and filled with cold water above the lids.
+Then gradually build up pressure and temperature, and when they reach the required limits—start timing and begin sterilization.
+At the end, simply wait for it to cool and remove the finished preserves.

-We have prepared a convenient table of universal temperature and sterilization time values for fish cans based on the volume of jars used:
+We have prepared a convenient table of universal values of temperature and sterilization duration for fish preserves depending on the volume of jars used.

 ---|---|---|